Blaikebrad24/PythonScripts/README.md

 # PythonScripts
-Some Python scripts that I wrote for a contact position
+Some Python scripts that I wrote for a contract position